What is IELTS? Who runs the exam for IELTS?

 What are the scores agencies are asking for nurses to migrate to these foreign countries?

-For UK – IELTS each module 7 is required as per new amendment (you can achieve this in two consecutive tests within six months)
+For UK – IELTS each module 7 except Writing for which you require a 6.5 as per new amendment (you can achieve this in two consecutive tests within six months)

-For Canada – Reading and Speaking – 7 and Overall 7 is required (Different score for Qubec migration)
+For Canada – Reading and Speaking – 7 and Overall 7 is required (Different score for Qubec migration, For NNAS (National Nursing Assessment System) you will need L – 7.5, R – 6.5, W – 7, S – 7)

 For US – Speaking – 7 and Overall 7 (Currently no recruitment from India)